test-fullautomation/robotframework-tutorial/100_variables_and_datatypes/doc_src/variables_and_datatypes.rst

 The names of the robot files of this tutorial are ``tutorial-01``, ``tutorial-02``, ``tutorial-03`` ...
 The content of every robot file is explained in more detail in a HTML file with same name.

 Most of the robot files can be executed directly.
 But some of them require command line extensions.
-In the next chapter all tutorial files are listed and for every robot file a command line is provided as example how to execute the test.
+Therefore this tutorial contains for all robot files a command line that demonstates how to execute the file.

 All command lines let the Robot Framework save the log files in a local ``logfiles`` folder within this tutorial.